 TRUFAMANIA

 Welcome to Trufamania, a website devoted to truffles: their culinary uses, edible species and fascinating world.
-In addition to general information, you will find detailed species accounts of the main European species and of some species described in recent years.
+In addition to general information, you will find detailed species accounts of the main European species and of some recently described species.

 Our years of selling fresh truffles have come to an end.
-We keep these pages as an archive of photographs, recipes, species descriptions and memories from the field, so that they may remain useful to anyone wishing to discover the world of truffles.
+We are keeping these pages as an archive of photographs, recipes, species descriptions and field memories, so that they may continue to be useful to anyone wishing to discover the world of truffles.

 Fascinated by truffles, we wanted to share some of their mysteries.
-Although they were already highly valued in Antiquity, they are still largely unknown.
-They grow hidden underground, often in poor, limestone and stony soils, associated with the roots of certain trees.
+Although they were already highly prized in Antiquity, they remain largely unknown.
+They grow hidden underground, often in poor, calcareous and stony soils, in association with the roots of certain trees.
 Finding them requires properly trained dogs.
-Some, such as the black winter truffle, Tuber melanosporum, have been regarded as true diamonds of the kitchen.
+Some, such as the black winter truffle, Tuber melanosporum, have long been regarded as true diamonds of the kitchen.

 Truffle dog beside a freshly found black truffle